 Many people have a Buffalo Nickel with no date on it and wonder if they could reveal the year and how much it is worth.
-You may see a lot of websites that state there are Buffalo nickel key dates for the "S" and "D" mint marks.
+You may see a lot of websites that Buffalo nickel key dates for the "S" and "D" mint marks.
 But without the year, how do you determine how much the coin is worth?

-Why Did the Date Wear off?
+Why Did the Date Wear Off?

-A coin collector must know the date to determine its value and know if it is a rare nickel or not.
-Undated Buffalo nickels are worth about 15 cents each, but only because people use them for jewelry, shirt buttons, and a variety of other uses.
+A coin collector must know the date to determine its value and see if it is a rare nickel or not.
+For example, undated Buffalo nickels are worth about six cents each, but only because people use them for jewelry, shirt buttons, and various other uses.
 All other types of nickels without dates are only worth face value.

-What Is the "F" on My Buffalo Nickel Mean?
+What Does the "F" Mean?

-Recovering the Date on Buffalo Nickels
+Recovering the Date

-Although it will cause the date to reappear on a Buffalo Nickel which has lost its date, ferric chloride also leaves a blotchy, rough, acid spot of damage on the coin that ruins any value the nickel might have had.
-Also, the date will fade again over time, and each time you use the chemical again, it brings back less and less of the date (leaving an increasingly ugly acid mark instead.)
+Although it will cause the date to reappear on a dateless Buffalo Nickel, ferric chloride leaves a blotchy, rough, acid spot of damage on the coin that ruins the appearance of the nickel.
+Also, the date will fade over time, and each time you use the chemical, it brings back less and less of the date, leaving an increasingly ugly acid mark.